theseanl/tscc/README.md

 ## Milestones

- - Add unit tests.
+ - Integration with [Closure Templates](https://github.com/google/closure-templates) and [Closure Stylesheets](https://github.com/google/closure-stylesheets).
+Both tools produce Javascript sources that are meant to be consumed by Closure Compiler.
+As separate companion packages `tscc-templates` and `tscc-styles`, it will be possible to pipe these intermediate output to closure compiler, and produce typescript module declaration files that will provide type information of templates.
- - Provide an ergonomic API for using JS files which are already closure-annotated together with transpiled TS files.
-This will enable usage with Closure Library.
+ - Providing an ergonomic API for using closure-annotated JS files together with transpiled TS files.
- - Provide `tscc-templates` and `tscc-css` modules that use Closure Templates and Closure Stylesheets, so that they can imported to TS sources like webpack.